jrizvi01/JointSavings_Smart_Contract/README.md

 ## Technologies
 * [Solidity](https://soliditylang.org/) - Solidity is a statically-typed curly-braces programming language designed for developing smart contracts that run on Ethereum

+* [Remix](https://remix.ethereum.org) - Remix IDE is an open source web and desktop application.

 ## Validations

 ### Set Accounts